MylesLandais/obsidian-sync/ITIL v4 foundations.md

 k) Deployment management (5.3.1)
 **Continual improvement**
+	analytical analysis with identification leading to factual desicion making driving improvements *Take Action* performing the work.
+	*Where are we now* determind current state.
-	analytical analysis with identification leading to factual desicion making driving improvements *How do we get there?* focused on outling action plan *What is the vision?* defines the improvement initiatives that align with org goals and objectives *Where do we want to be?* Define in quantified metrics, Key Performance Indicators **Change control**
+	*How do we get there?* focused on outling action plan *What is the vision?* defines the improvement initiatives that align with org goals and objectives *Where do we want to be?* Define in quantified metrics, Key Performance Indicators *Did we get there?* Compare to baseline, determind if goals have been met *how do we keep the momentum going?*
+**Change control**
 *Changes* are for planned changes, Integration and Continual Development (CI/CD), and avoiding conflicts